stratokumulus/proxmox-openshift-setup/Readme.md

 ### Todo

 - [ ] Add the mirror registry as an option.
 Because, why not ?
 - [ ] Add an option to go full dynamic (VMIDs and IP addresses) or to use pre-defined values for the nodes.
+I do this with other projects, so why not here ?
 - [ ] Create a new repo to create my CentOS template using code
+- [ ] Automate more, and work less.
+I have a symphony to write.
+- [ ] Clean up the playbook even more, by using more tasks and tags
+- [ ] Make the tasks delegated to a node, so that I have one play, and not multiple ones (especially visible when I have to jump between proxmox and the service nodes)